imattman/grep-using-go/README.md

 The resulting binary executable is to be named `gogrep`.

+Usage:

+    gogrep [FLAGS] PATTERN [[file1] [file2] [file3] ...]

 `gogrep` should mirror the behavior of regular `grep` to the extent which features are copied.
 For example, `gogrep` should support matching content from files specified as command line arguments or from STDIN if no file arguments are supplied.

-    gogrep PATTERN [[file1] [file2] [file3] ...]

 `gogrep` should exit with `0` status if at least one line match is made, otherwise exit with `1`.

 **The following flags are to be supported:**

     -h    Show help/usage

     -H    Prints the file name followed by a ':' and then the matching content.
-This is default behavior is matches are performed against more than one file.
+This is the default behavior is matches are performed against more than one file.

-    -n    Prints the line number of the match followed by a ':' and then the matching content If the file name is also printed, the line number information is printed after the formatted file name.
+    -n    Prints the line number of the match followed by a ':' and then the matching content.
+          If the file name is also printed, the line number information is printed after the formatted file name.

-    -c    Prints the count of matching lines, but not the matching content lines.
+    -c    Prints the count of matching lines, but not the matching content.

     -l    Prints only the file name if the file contains a match.
-Does not print matching lines.
+Does not print matching content.

     -v    Inverts the match selection.
 Content lines that do not match the PATTERN are selected.

-    -q    Quiet mode.
-Does not print any output.
+    -q    Quiet mode; does not print any output.
 Only the exit code is set.

 **Optional flags**